neptune-ai/docs/docs/integrations/tensorboard.rst

 .. note::

-    This integration is tested with ``tensorflow==2.3``, ``tensorboard==1.7.0``, ``neptune-client==0.4.128``, and ``neptune-tensorboard==0.2``.
+    This integration is tested with ``tensorflow==2.3.1``, ``tensorboard==2.4.0``, ``neptune-client==0.4.129``, and ``neptune-tensorboard==0.5.1``.

 Where to start?
 ---------------
-If you have already tracked some experiments with TensorBoard and you want to convert the TensorBoard logs directory into Neptune experiments see the :ref:`"Convert TensorBoard logs to Neptune experiments" <tensorboard-convert-logdir>` section.
+If you have already tracked some experiments with TensorBoard and you want to convert the TensorBoard logs directory into Neptune experiments see the :ref:`Convert TensorBoard logs to Neptune experiments <tensorboard-convert-logdir>` section.

-If you want to log new experiments to Neptune via TensorBoard you should read the :ref:`"Log new runs to Neptune via TensorBoard" <tensorboard-log-to-neptune-via-tensorboard>` section.
+If you want to log new experiments to Neptune via TensorBoard you should read the :ref:`Log new runs to Neptune via TensorBoard <tensorboard-log-to-neptune-via-tensorboard>` section.

-To extend what you are already logging to TensorBoard with native Neptune logging read :ref:`"More options" <tensorboard-more-options>` section.
+To extend what you are already logging to TensorBoard with native Neptune logging read :ref:`More options <tensorboard-more-options>` section.

 If you want to try things out and focus only on the code you can either: